Frequently Asked Question's

 seconds to bring it back up to temperature.
 Please test for heat comfort as these bags can get hot if heated incorrectly.
 The

-bag.
+and ruin your bag.
 Pay attention when typing in your heating times.